-For the athletes I coach, I like to lend more structure to this session by prescribing a set of specific surges every other week over the course of 10 weeks of marathon-specific training.
+You can give more structure to this session by charting out a pattern of specific surges over the course of 10 weeks of marathon-specific training.
 The duration of the surges increases each time you do the workout while the recovery time between surges decreases; the speed of surges also shifts with each effort.

 A sample progression of Squires Long Runs over a 10-week training block looks like this: